-Long-term loans to third parties relate to loans granted to personnel (including executive directors) and other associated companies (Note 18) of the Parent Company at market interest rates on the same terms as at 31 December 2021.
+Loans to third parties correspond to loans granted to staff of the Company at a market interest rate (including executive directos) and other associated companies (Note 21) of the Company at market interest rates on the same terms as at 31 December 2021.

-The amount recorded under the heading "Other long/short-term financial assets" in the balance sheet includes the amount of the guarantees associated with the rental agreements deposited with the corresponding public bodies.
+The amount recorded under the heading of guarantees in the balance sheet includes the amount of the guarantees associated with the rental agreements deposited with the corresponding public bodies.

-The heading of Other short-term financial assets includes a deposit for an amount of 20,000 thousand euros formalized by the Group in the current year, which is associated with a credit policy agreement for which there are no amounts drawn to close.
+The heading of Other short-term financial assets includes a deposit for an amount of 20,000 thousand euros formalized by the Group in the current year, which is associated with a credit policy agreement for which there are no amounts willing to close.
 In 2022, this short-term deposit has accrued financial income of 25 thousand euros.
+The other items included under this heading correspond to short-term bonds for an amount of 29 thousand euros.